Speaker Identification for Video Transcription 2026: Diarization Tools Compared

 Sonix

-Sonix uses AI to transcribe with speaker labels and timestamps at 99% accuracy on clear audio.
-The platform automatically detects speaker changes and assigns labels, which you can rename in the editor.
+Sonix transcribes with speaker labels and timestamps at 99% accuracy on clear audio.
+Auto detects speaker changes, you can rename in the editor.

 Features: